ms-iot/content/en-US/win10/samples/AirHockeyApp_Documentation.md

 ####Computing speeds

-In this method we compute number fo steps required to read maximum speed as a function of both speed and acceleration
+In this method we compute number of steps required to read maximum speed as a function of both speed and acceleration

             public void SetMaxSpeed(float speedValue)
             {